-If any of the Specified Resources listed in section 3.5.1 above have all of the following attributes: (1) a nameplate capability less than three megawatts, (2) is not required to have schedules with e-tags, (3) is located inside BPA’s Balancing Authority Area, and (4) is located within «Customer Name»’s distribution system; then «Customer Name» is not required to immediately notify the Power Services duty scheduler of «Customer Name»’s request to take FORS for such resources in accordance with section 3.5.3 above.
+If any of the Specified Resources listed in section 3.5.1 above have all of the following attributes: (1) a nameplate capability less than ten megawatts, (2) is not required to have schedules with e-tags, (3) is located inside BPA’s Balancing Authority Area, and (4) is located within «Customer Name»’s distribution system; then «Customer Name» is not required to immediately notify the Power Services duty scheduler of «Customer Name»’s request to take FORS for such resources in accordance with section 3.5.3 above.
 Instead for any such resource, «Customer Name» shall:

-(A) Call the Power Services after-the-fact scheduler at 503-230-3949 (or such other number or method BPA provides to «Customer Name» in writing) to notify the after-the fact scheduler that a Forced Outage has occurred, state the day and hour the Forced Outage began and ended (or the expected duration of such outage if it has not yet ended), and state the amounts of FORS taken during such outage, prior to the end of the first full Business Day that follows the start of such Forced Outage;
+(A) Notify the Power Services after-the-fact scheduler by email to bpapatf@bpa.gov (or by an alternative method BPA provides to «Customer Name» in writing) that a Forced Outage has occurred, state the day and hour the Forced Outage began and ended (or the expected duration of such outage if it has not yet ended), and state the amounts of FORS taken during such outage, prior to the end of the first full Business Day that follows the start of such Forced Outage;

-(B) Call the Power Services after-the-fact scheduler at 503-230-3949 (or such other number or method BPA provides to «Customer Name» in writing) to notify the after-the-fact scheduler of any changes to the information provided to the Power Services after-the-fact scheduler pursuant to section 3.5.3.1(A) above prior to the end of the first full Business Day that follows the start of any such changes; and
+(B) Notify the Power Services after-the-fact scheduler by email at bpapatf@bpa.gov (or by an alternative method BPA provides to «Customer Name» in writing) of any changes to the information provided to the Power Services after-the-fact scheduler pursuant to section 3.5.3.1(A) above prior to the end of the first full Business Day that follows the start of any such changes; and

 (C) Notify and report Forced Outages to BPA in accordance with section 3.5.3(3) above.